cakephp/docs/en/controllers/request-response.rst

 * ``is('xml')`` Check to see whether the request has 'xml' extension and accept 'application/xml' or 'text/xml' mimetype.

-.. versionadded:: 3.3.0
-    Detectors can take additional parameters as of 3.3.0.

 Session Data
 ------------